scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Roughly 90\% of Ops for tensors have implementations for the GPU, notable exceptions being advanced indexing, summation over certain combinations of axes, and reductions max, min and prod.
-Our goal is extend coverage to all ops.
+Our goal is to extend coverage to all ops.

 Theano does *not* currently have ops for sparse or dense matrix inversion, nor linear algebra decompositions.
 Ops for complex number dtypes are also not as widely